NASA vehicle arrives at the south pole of the Moon in 2023 to search for water

-The Polar Exploration Vehicle for Volatile Investigation (Viper) will land at the south pole of the Moon in 2023 to search for water and other resources, announced this Monday (20) the US space agency NASA.
+The Polar Exploration Vehicle for Volatile Research (Viper) will land at the south pole of the Moon in 2023 to search for water and other resources, announced this Monday (20) NASA, the US space agency.

 The mission site, part of the Artemis program, will be near the western edge of Nobile crater, where it will explore the surface and subsurface of the area.